CTOBGH/signum/docs/standard.md

 * **Context:** Governments and regulatory bodies worldwide are increasingly addressing Artificial Intelligence, including requirements for transparency and disclosure.
 Key examples include the EU AI Act, along with ongoing developments in the US (federal and state levels), UK, China, and elsewhere.
 * **Relationship:** The Signum standard is **not a law or regulation** itself.
 However, it is designed to **help creators and platforms meet the transparency objectives** found in regulations like the EU AI Act.
-* **Alignment:** Applying an appropriate Signum label (particularly AI-HR, AI-HP, or AI-FA) provides a clear, standardized method for disclosing that content was generated or significantly manipulated by AI, which aligns with the intent of many regulatory transparency requirements, especially concerning deepfakes or potentially misleading AI generated content.
+* **Alignment:** Applying an appropriate Signum label (particularly AI-HR, AI-HP, or AI-FA) provides a clear, standardised method for disclosing that content was generated or significantly manipulated by AI, which aligns with the intent of many regulatory transparency requirements, especially concerning deepfakes or potentially misleading AI generated content.
 * **Disclaimer:** Compliance with specific legal or regulatory obligations requires careful reading of the applicable laws.
 Signum provides transparency about the creation *process*, while regulations may have specific triggers based on content *type*, *risk level*, or *potential impact* (e.g., 'high-risk AI', 'biometric identification', 'political advertising', 'deepfake').
 Applying a Signum label is a helpful transparency measure but does not automatically guarantee full compliance with all aspects of all relevant laws.
 Users should consult legal counsel for advice on specific regulatory compliance needs.

 ## 8. Standard Evolution & Governance